qial/qvisuals/notes.md

 If the computer can handle it, maybe have a queueing visualizer and a backup?
 I suspect though that might get too complicated in Resolume to really do well.

+#### BPM Fixing try 3

+Two modes of operation.

+Recording mode: Ignores the actual framerate completely and simply uses the framecount and target framerate to render each frame.

+Performance mode: Ignores actual framerate and the specfic framecount and keeps track of the time the app starts.
+It calculates the effective positioning based on how many frames should have happened.
+Essentially keeping track of the time to decide what frame we should be on due to the BPM.

+In performance mode, it might make sense to reset the inital frame time whenever the BPM changes.
+That way longer effects don't just start randomly in the middle.

 #### BPM Notes round 2

 It seems that PApplet.frameRate returns the ACTUAL framerate, rather than the ideal/pre-set framerate.
 This makes sense, but I didn't realize and is causing a lot of problems in the BPM Sequencer.